Netflix cuts ties with Kevin Spacey after sexual misconduct allegations: Variety

-LOS ANGELES (Reuters) - Netflix severed ties with Kevin Spacey on Friday, saying it will not be involved in any production of “House of Cards” if the actor continues to appear in the show, Hollywood trade publication Variety reported.
+LOS ANGELES, Nov 3 (Reuters) - Netflix severed ties with Kevin Spacey on Friday, saying it will not be involved in any production of “House of Cards” if the actor continues to appear in the show, Hollywood trade publication Variety reported.

 Spacey faces allegations of sexual misconduct that have forced a halt in production of “House of Cards” and a social media backlash.
 The show has streamed on Netflix and has been produced by the company Media Rights Capital.